 For several years, Twin Willows Ranch has done bird monitoring on the property.
 From 2012 to 2013, the ranch was a site of biodiversity by the Denver Zoo.
 Based on sample locations from these efforts, bird monitoring has been conducted by Mollie Walton since 2016 and continues to this day.
 There have been 98 bird species recorded at Twin Willows.
 Below, you can visualize our Bird Guide 2020.

-Twin Willows has provided an opportunity to learn about bees in an area of New Mexico where bee diversity has never been explored.
-In 2018 and 2019, a survey of the bees of Twin Willows Ranch in northeastern New Mexico was initiated.
-The goal was to document the species that occur in the area, creating an annotated list of its bees.
-Prior to the study, only 25 species had been documented for the entire Mora county.
-To date, 81 species have been found at Twin Willows Ranch, tripling the number known for the entire county prior to the initiation of this study two years ago.
+Twin Willows has provided an opportunity to learn about bees in an area of New Mexico where bee diversity had never been explored.
+In 2018, a survey of the bees was initiated on Twin Willows Ranch.
+This survey is performed twice a year (spring and late summer) and its goal is to document the species richness and abundance that occur in the area, creating an annotated list of its bees.
+Before the study, only 25 species had been documented for the entire Mora County.
+To date, 81 species have been found at Twin Willows Ranch, tripling the number known for the entire county before the initiation of this study three years ago.

 There are some who can live without wild things and those who cannot.